ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Contract-Tutorial.rst

 The inherited characteristic *"mortal"* simply means that the greeter contract can be killed by its owner, to clean up the blockchain and recover funds locked into it when the contract is no longer needed.
-Contracts in ethereum are, by default, immortal and have no owner, meaning that once deployed the author has no special privileges anymore.
+Contracts in Ethereum are, by default, immortal and have no owner, meaning that once deployed the author has no special privileges anymore.
 Consider this before deploying.